willuhmjs/carview/README.md

 # carview

 ## DEPRECATED
-This package is deprecated as the scraping sites have anti-scrap measures, and the developer is too lazy to update the script.
+This package is deprecated as the scraping sites have anti-scrap measures.
+Possible fix in the future.

 OSINT license plate data by scraping lookup site(s)